How 2 Dogs Overcome Their Fear of Being Touched by Strangers

 Petting with a purpose, rewarding desired behaviors and ignoring unwanted actions can all help shift the leader follower dynamic.
 I also suggested a few rules and ways to enforce them.

-Next I addressed the dog’s moving away any time I reached over to get them.
-I have seen many dogs who are uncomfortable being touched by strangers.
-There are many reasons for dogs to back away from people trying to pet them; fear, anxiety, insecurity, etc. In Quinn and Remy’s case, I think it was a mild case of nervousness.
+Next, I addressed the dogs’ habit of moving away any time I reached over to pet them.
+I have seen many dogs who are uncomfortable being touched, especially by strangers.
+There are many reasons for dogs to back away from people trying to pet them; fear, anxiety, insecurity, etc. In Quinn and Remy’s case, I think it was a mild case of general nervousness.

-I pulled out some high value treats and showed the guardian how to use some counterconditioning principles to help the dogs get over their fear of being touched by strangers.
+I pulled out some high-value treats and showed Quinn and Remy’s guardian how to use some counterconditioning principles to help dogs get over their fear of being touched by strangers.

 Within 2 minutes both dogs were no longer recoiling when I reached out to pet them.
 It was great to see how quickly the dogs stopped avoiding being touched by strangers.

-By the end of the session, the dog’s were completely comfortable with me reaching out to touch them, the guardian felt she had new tools to use to burn off excess energy and how important it is to reward desired behaviors so the dogs replicate them instead of using demand barking.
+By the end of the session, the dogs were comfortable with me touching them.
+The guardian felt she had new tools to help burn off extra energy.
+She also learned how important it is to reward good behaviors.
+This way, the dogs will repeat those behaviors instead of barking for attention.

 Categorized in: